bendalby82/mariassl/README.md

 ## Known Issues
 **04-create-test-user.sh** will fail if you run it before the MySQL container is fully up and running.
 TODO is to work out how to check the new server is available.

+## Credits
+Based on an article by Maarten Kossen - [Getting Started with MySQL over SSL](https://lowendbox.com/blog/getting-started-with-mysql-over-ssl/)